theakhinabraham/theakhinabraham/README.md

          <div>
    <h1>🎯 Akhin Abraham</h1>

-**`Flutter Developer: Bringing Ideas to Life with Flutter`**
+**`Data Scientist: Building ML Models that Matter.`**

 I'm not just coding, I'm building my piece of the digital world, pixel by pixel.
 Each project?
 An adventure!
-I sketch, design, and then code solutions that solve real problems with a touch of beauty.
+I analyse, design, and then build models that solve real problems.

-Functionality is key, but intuitive interfaces that delight?
-My jam.
-Partner with me to turn your app vision into a masterpiece, whether it's solving a challenge or just looking stunning.
-Let's build something awesome!
+Unleash the hidden revenue in your data.
+I build custom machine learning models that streamline workflows and boost your bottom line.

    <p align="left">
       <a href="https://github.com/theakhinabraham?tab=followers">